Translate

 Chemical profile

-• Reveals information about the health of the liver and kidneys.
+• Shows the amount of specific chemicals in the blood to assess the health of the liver and kidneys.

 Complete blood count